 - Create a transition plan – a transition plan is a strategy to help your child with a learning disability move from high school to adult life.
 Transition plans typically include realistic goals and the steps he or she will take to get there.

 - Talk about self-advocacy – it is important for youth with learning disabilities to understand that once they graduate high school, they are no longer entitled to the same supports they had throughout their K-12 education.
 Youth with disabilities entering the workforce will be responsible for making their needs known and advocating for the necessary accommodations.
-They should also be familiar with the rights afforded to them by the Americans with Disabilities Act (ADA).

 To find out more about how the programs offered at Transitions can help young adults successfully transition into the workforce, contact us at (518) 775-5384.